chloealbright/DevHiveMind/Companies/Agile to edit/User Stories.md

 ***Need about 46 story points of work for each PI*** **Only do 6 story points of work near PI planning** *Move backlog to Epic for Next PI*
+TD Bank follows a non-standard fiscal year shown below

+## Pi planning Q1
+### October November December

+takes time out of sprint 1 of the first quarter in December to prepare for next PI

-## Pi planning 1
+## Pi planning Q2
 ### January February March

-takes time out of sprint 1 of the first quarter in March to prepare for next PI
+takes time out of sprint 1 of the second quarter in March to prepare for next PI

-## Pi planning 2
+## Pi planning Q3
 ### April May June

-takes time out of sprint 1 of the second quarter in June  to prepare for next PI
+takes time out of sprint 1 of the third quarter in June to prepare for next PI

-## Pi planning 3
+## Pi planning Q4
 ### July August September
-takes time out of sprint 1 of the third quarter in September  to prepare for next PI

-## Pi planning 4
-### October November December
-takes time out of sprint 1 of the fourth quarter in December to prepare for next years first PI
+takes time out of sprint 1 of the fourth quarter in September to prepare for next years first PI

+>[!note]
+ Regular fiscal year Q1 starts in January and follows 3 month increment until end of year or Q4 which starts October

 # Business Requirements
 business requirements refer to the high-level needs/wants and objectives of the organization or stakeholders that drive the development of a product or service.